yueyu19/yueyu19.github.io/_teaching/traffic.md

 <img src="/images/graph.png" width="250" height="250" img align='right'>

-First, we introduce some basic concepts in static traffic equilibra model.
-Thoughout this post we will use an example network given in the figure on the right.
+We will first introduce some basic concepts in transportation networks, then discuss two optimization-based model for traffic equilibra.
+Thoughout this lecture we will use the example network given in the figure on the right.

 # Transportation network basics